HexHive/OSTEP-slides/32-filesystem.md

 ---
-title   : CS-323 Operating Systems
-subtitle: Filesystem (1/2)
+subtitle: Filesystem API and interface
-author  : Mathias Payer
-date    : EPFL, Fall 2019
----

 ---

 # Topics covered in this lecture